maplibre/maplibre/AI_POLICY.md

 ## Disclosure

 Community members are **expected to be transparent and label contributions that contain substantial amounts of tool-generated content**, including in issues, pull requests and bug reports.

+"Substantially" means different things depending on the type of content:

+- **Code**: any generation beyond single-line autocomplete, such as whole functions, tests, or algorithms
+- **Written content** (PR descriptions, issue reports, documentation, comments): anything more than a sentence or two that you did not type yourself

-Disclosure is not penalized during PR review: our policy on labelling is intended to help reviewers calibrate attention and ask better follow-up questions.
+Disclosure is not penalized during PR review.

 Contributors should note details on tool usage (such as models and prompts used) in PR descriptions.

 ## Using AI for communication